Tiga Wood Cladding

 As already stated, these are just ideas to get you thinking about installation and you should consult a professional installer before fitting your cladding as every scenario is different.

 Tiga Wood Cladding Treatment

 As standard, your Tiga Wood cladding comes pre-treated with a Danish oil.

-If left without annual re-treatment with Danish oil, weathering will very slowly take the wood back to its natural appearance.
-To maintain the seared finish, re-application of Danish oil is recommended every year.
+If left without annual re-treatment with UV protection oil, weathering will very slowly take the wood back to its natural appearance.
+To maintain the seared finish, re-application of UV protection oil is recommended every year.